What is Smart Export Guarantee (SEG)?

 How Does Smart Export Guarantee (SEG) Work in the UK?

-UK electricity suppliers currently offer SEG export rates of 3–15p per kWh, though rates are set by individual suppliers and can change.
+UK electricity suppliers currently offer SEG export rates of around 13–15p per kWh with the best tariffs, though rates are set by individual suppliers and can change.
 You need a smart meter and an MCS-certified installation to qualify.
 The SEG replaced the Feed-in Tariff (FiT) and provides a guaranteed route to payment for exported solar electricity.

 Frequently Asked Questions